akippenhan749/AlbumArtCoverColors/README.md

 ## Data

 The data for this project was collected using the Spotify API.
 Data for 6 different genres was collected using Python.
 For each genre, 20 queries were made with each containing 50 records to reach Spotify's maximum limit of 1000 records.
-The results from the API requests are in JSON format in the directory corresponding to the genre name in the `data` folder of this repository.
+The results from the API requests are in JSON format in the folder corresponding to the genre name in the `data` folder of this repository.
 The 3184 total album art images that were downloaded from these request responses can be found in the `images` folder of each genre in the `data` folder of this repository.
-The number of images varies for each genre as many of the image URLS provide in the request responses were duplicates.
+The number of images varies for each genre as many of the image URLS provided in the request responses were duplicates.
 A list of the collected genres and their corresponding JSON data file can be found below.
 Note that the data for this project was collected using the Spotify API, which requires a Spotify developer account.

 - Alternative - `alternative.json` [(src)](data/alternative/alternative.json)
 - Country - `country.json` [(src)](data/country/country.json)